microsoft/FluidFramework/docs/content/start/telemetry.md

 With thousands of developers using our framework to build their services and applications, telemetry is an essential part of maintaining and troubleshooting the health of the applications, so we are offering just that!
 We have integrated a way for the developers to set up a telemetry system by allowing them to create custom logging and handling logics to be passed in and called by our Fluid Framework telemetry pipeline.

-## ITelemetryBaseLogger Interface
+## ITelemetryBaseLogger interface

-The ITelemetryBaseLogger is an interface within the `@fluidframework/common-definitions` package.
+The `ITelemetryBaseLogger` is an interface within the `@fluidframework/common-definitions` package.
 This interface can be implemented and passed into the `createContainer()` and `getContainer()` methods in `TinyliciousClient` as part of the `TinyliciousContainerConfig` type parameter.

 ```ts
 export interface TinyliciousContainerConfig {